GerritCodeReview/plugins_serviceuser/src/main/resources/Documentation/rest-api-config.md

 ### <a id="config-info"></a>ConfigInfo

-The `ConfigInfo` entity contains configuration of the @PLUGIN@ plugin.
+The `ConfigInfo` entity contains the configuration of the @PLUGIN@ plugin.

 * _info_: HTML formatted message that should be displayed on the service user creation screen.